Preparing for an Oxford Summer Course: Tips from Marit

 If you're joining a summer course this year, you must be buzzing with excitement!
-You will get to know students from all over the world, immerse yourself in the subject you love and explore a city and a university you probably always wanted to see!
+You will get to know students from all over the world, immerse yourself in the subject you love and explore a city you probably always wanted to see!

 Another point is that you will profit more from your course and your tutor if you have already created a little basis of knowledge for yourself.
 You will be able to go even deeper into your subject, deal with more challenging questions and add a whole new edge to your course!

 4) Research your study location

 Academia is only one part of the whole experience.
 The other part, meeting new people, having fun at all the organised evening activities and day trips or exploring a fascinating city, is equally important!
 Thus, you could do some research on the places you are going to visit.
 Is there a museum or a park you definitely want to see?
 The time before the course is your chance to read about your destination and to think about how you would like to spend your hours of free time, as you won't be able to visit everything…